 If you’re interested in contributing to the blog, get in touch here.

-The Nexus Team aims at connecting all PhD students working on the broader themes of migration beyond the annual IMISCOE conference.
+The Networking group aims at connecting all PhD students working on the broader themes of migration beyond the annual IMISCOE conference.
 In order to collectively support each other, exchange our experiences and widen our network on migration studies we aim at establishing two goals:

 - We intend to give the possibility to all PhDs (inside and outside the member institutes of IMISCOE) to network around specific topics and/or within their regions.